spinto/secp/README.md

       -X <crt>[:<key>] force usage of X509 authentication.
 If <key> is supplied, <crt> and <key> are respectively the private and public proxy certificates.
 If <key> is not supplied,
                        <crt> is an X509 proxy certificate.
 (NOTE: the <crt> and <key> will be stored
                        in the ~/.secp_cred file.
 Use the -K flag if you want to avoid this behaviour.)
+      -B <token>       force usage of <token> as OIDC Access Token.
+(NOTE: the <token> will be stored in the ~/.secp_cred file.
+Use the -K flag if you want to avoid this behaviour.)
       -P <num-worker>  enable parallel download with the <num-worker> number of workers.
 If download requires username/password, you need to specify it within the command line,